reflectoring/reflectoring.github.io/_posts/2021-06-26-complete-guide-to-cors.md

 It enables JavaScripts running in browsers to connect to APIs and other web resources like fonts, and stylesheets from multiple different providers.

 In this article, we will understand the following aspects of CORS:
-- Cross-Origin resource sharing (CORS) protocol or standard
+- What's the CORS standard?
-- Different types of CORS requests
+- What are the different types of CORS requests?
-- Example of CORS implementation in a Node.js application
+- What are CORS headers and what do we need them for?
-- Some examples of security vulnerabilities caused by CORS misconfigurations
+- What security vulnerabilities exist around cross-origin requests?
-- Best practices for secure CORS implementations
+- What are best practices for secure CORS implementations?

 {% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/cors" %}

-## What is CORS
+## What is CORS?
 **CORS is a security standard implemented by browsers that enable scripts running in browsers to access resources located outside of the browser's domain.**

 The CORS policy is published under the [Fetch standard](https://fetch.spec.whatwg.org/#http-cors-protocol) defined by the [WHATWG](https://whatwg.org) community which also publishes many web standards like [HTML5](https://html.spec.whatwg.org/multipage/),[DOM](https://dom.spec.whatwg.org), and [URL](https://url.spec.whatwg.org).